Is a Hot Water Heater Covered Under Insurance, or Will You Be Forced to Pay for Damages?

 So is a hot water heater covered under insurance?
 The answer may not be what you think.

-Damage Caused by a Water Heater 10 Years or Older is NOT Covered
+Damage Caused by a Water Heater 10 Years or Older May Not Be Covered

-Under most default insurance policies, water damage caused by a water heater will not be covered if the tank is over a certain age – typically 10 years old.
+Under most default insurance policies, water damage caused by a water heater may not be covered if the tank is over a certain age – typically 10 years old.
+It’s important to check with your insurance provider to be sure.

 Why?
 Hot water tanks last between 8-12 years with the proper care, so many Canadian insurance companies do not see the failing of an old water heater as a covered incident, but rather an avoidable one that is the homeowner’s responsibility.